timvideos/getting-started/Ideas.md

 # Overview

-Tim Video's is actually a number of *different* but related projects.
+Tim Video's is actually a number of **different** but related projects.
 There are a huge variety of ways to get started in a huge variety of different areas.

-To help you decide which project you might like, we have created the following flow diagram:
+To help you decide which **existing** projects you might like to help out with, we have created the following flow diagram:

 [Edit Image](https://docs.google.com/a/mithis.com/drawings/d/1zYlT69xQqbAjzuJgKj-UhO1vRF5JNLpic8xmPrfNtXM/edit)
 <img src="https://docs.google.com/drawings/d/1zYlT69xQqbAjzuJgKj-UhO1vRF5JNLpic8xmPrfNtXM/pub?w=960&amp;h=720" usemap="#wiki-flow-diagram-map" alt="Getting Started Flow Diagram">